odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

                 ??? intermediate "Paste the skeleton structure into the `pom.xml` file"
                     ---8<-- "docs/education/egeria-dojo/developer/asset-create-pom-skeleton.md"

+                Select the pom file and add it as a maven project.
 Resolve the Egeria dependencies in your `AssetCreate` java class and add the `logback.xml` resource file to control developer logging.

                 Navigate to the `AssetCreate` class and run it using the right-mouse menu as in earlier exercises.
 It will fail with the certificate error.
 Edit `AssetCreate`'s newly created configuration and add `-Dstrict.ssl=false` to the `VM Options` and click `OK` to save the configuration to turn off the need for a certificate.

+                Rerun `AssetCreate`.
+It requests that you hit enter to create an asset.
+As you repeatedly press enter, observe the assets being created:

+                * Look in the console of `EgeriaPlatform` to see the events flowing.
+                * Look at `AssetListen` to see the assets being displayed.

                 !!! education "Your development landscape ..."
                     ![AssetCreate calling EgeriaPlatform](/education/egeria-dojo/developer/developer-dojo-architecture-5.svg)
                     > Your development landscape now has added AssetCreate calling the mds1 server running on EgeriaPlatform to create new assets.
 These assets arethen received by AssetListen.

-        ??? intermediate "Handling errors (10 mins read)" There are three exceptions that occur on many of the OMAS APIs:
+        ??? beginner "Handling errors (10 mins read)" There are three exceptions that occur on many of the OMAS APIs:

             - *InvalidParameterException* means that your API has not provided some needed value, or the values provided are invalid at that time.